haodeng/techy-notes/docker.md

 SET PASSWORD FOR 'root'@'localhost' = PASSWORD('password');  # mysql 5.6 version, new versions use alter user

 grant all privileges on *.* to 'root'@'172.17.0.1' identified by 'xxx';

+or grant all privileges on *.* to 'root'@'%';  # check which one fits ur mysql version

 FLUSH PRIVILEGES;